 ECC is expensive.
 Are there any software-only solutions?

-Sometimes developers maintain multiple copies of critical variables, encapsulating access to them through a driver that checks to insure all are identical.
+Sometimes developers maintain multiple copies of critical variables, encapsulating access to them through a driver that checks to ensure all are identical.
 That leaves the stack unprotected.
 The heap might be vulnerable as well, since a corrupt entry in the allocation table (invisible to the C programmer) could take out every malloc() and free().
 One could preallocate every block on boot, though then the heap offers little of value over fixed arrays.

 Such copies may use as much extra memory as does ECC.